Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We've been in camp for an hour or so.
 I used the inReach to let the home front know that we are here and that we are safe.

-Zups picked us up promptly at 6:30.
+Zup's picked us up promptly at 6:30.
 After breakfast, at around 9:00, they dropped us off at Bottle Portage.

 Before they were were dropped off at Black Robe Portage, we shared the boat with a family that was taking their first canoe trip.
-Mom was *way* out of her comfort zone but was being brave&mdash;her first time in a boat was her trip to Zups, yesterday.
+Mom was *way* out of her comfort zone but was being brave&mdash;her first time in a boat was her trip to Zup's, yesterday.
 She took her first swim lessons to prepare for this trip.
-Dad had been on fishing trips before but had not led one.
+Dad had been on canoe fishing trips before but had not led one.
 The daughter, who I guessed to be about 10, was all in on whatever dad was doing.
 Grandma and grandpa seemed bemused.
-Mom's brother seemed to think he would be lounging on a beach.
+Based on his gear choices, mom's brother seemed to think he would be lounging on a beach.
 Their tent was huge and was meant for car camping&mdash;it even included a porch.
 It's case had little wheels that might've been appropriate for a paved campground but not for even the best of portages.
 As I understood them, their plan was to put six people in one large canoe and to tow a solo canoe, which would hold their gear.
 I wish them well.

-This year, Royce is trying using trekking poles on the portages.
+This year, Royce is experimenting with using trekking poles on the portages.
 So far, he feels they help.

 We saw a few groups on the portages.

-The paddle through Bottle Lake and Iron Lake was easy and and we moved fast.
+The paddle through Bottle Lake and Iron Lake was easy, and and we moved fast.

 ![Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09](./attachments/202508061209-002.jpeg "Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09")

 The Curtain Falls portage took something out of both of us.
 As we paddled into Crooked, the wind steadily built.
-To keep us out of the worst of the SSW wind, I skirted the shore of Sunday Bay.
+Because of the SSW wind, I skirted the shore of Sunday Bay.
 The wind kept building, but the gusts were my biggest concern.
 We both got so tired that we pulled up next to shore and took a breather.

 Since we have a BWCA permit, we decided to not fight the wind and to camp on the US side.

 We leapfrogged a group of seven young people that are using aluminum canoes.
 (We later learned they are scouts.)
-Because of the MN2 is a fast boat and our better technique, we moved much faster on the water than they did.
+Because of the MN2 is a fast boat and our technique is better, we moved much faster on the water than they did.

 The wind made is somewhat difficult to set up the tent, but with that done, we have &ldquo;cocktail a few minutes&rdquo;&mdash;El Jimador with lime and salt,